 C. Individual Sewage Treatment and Disposal (ISTD) Systems - Several individual sewage treatment and disposal systems are located near North Inlet waters.
-The University of South Carolina Marine Laboratory is serviced by a single 1,500-gallon unit which utilizes a 177gallon pump-tank and 400 linear feet of field line.
+The University of South Carolina Marine Laboratory is serviced by a single 1,500-gallon unit which utilizes a 177-gallon pump-tank and 400 linear feet of field line.
 Approximately 15 ISTD systems are currently being used on the Baruch Foundation's approximately 9,000 acres adjoining the North Inlet estuary.
-It is highly unlikely that these systems could adversely impact the estuary.
+It is unlikely that these systems could adversely impact the estuary due to their distance from it.